 Don't post content-laden bulletins on LinkedIn.
 No one is going to stop scrolling for that.
 Send that heavy content to clients via email, or share with prospects when it addresses something you've specifically discussed with them.

 I like what you said about "the buyer's journey."
-What can you suggest to help get a fresh perspective on creating content to follow the buyer's journey?
+What can you suggest to help get a fresh perspective on creating marketing content to follow the buyer's journey?

 Think about the type of content buyers are looking for in each phase they go through: Awareness, Consideration, Decision.
 Pick one challenge your buyers consistently struggle with.
 Search for (or create) content that addresses that struggle.